Skip to main content

 • Ask: if virtual wellness exams (also known as "annual physicals") are covered annually to confirm that your coverage isn’t restricted to in-person appointments.

-• Pharmacy Benefit Managers (PBMs): Companies that administer prescription drug benefits for insurance plans.
+• Pharmacy Benefit Managers (PBMs): Companies that administer prescription drug benefits for insurance.
 They handle tasks like processing claims, negotiating drug prices with pharmacies, and managing drug formularies.

 You may need to call your insurance if: